Near-monochromatic tuneable cryogenic niobium electron field emitter: Abstract

 \section{Abstract}

 Creating, manipulating, and detecting coherent electrons is at the heart of future quantum microscopy and spectroscopy technologies.
 Leveraging and specifically altering the quantum features of an electron beam source at low temperatures can enhance its emission properties.
 Here, we describe electron field emission from a monocrystalline, superconducting niobium nanotip at a temperature of 5.9 K. The emitted electron energy spectrum reveals an ultra-narrow distribution down to 16 meV due to tunable resonant tunneling field emission via localized band states at a nano-protrusion's apex and a cut-off at the sharp low-temperature Fermi-edge.
 This is an order of magnitude lower than for conventional field emission electron sources.
-The self-focusing geometry of the tip leads to emission in an angle of 3.2$^\circ$, a reduced brightness of 5.0 $\times$ 10$^8$ A/(m$^2$ sr V) and a stability of several hours.
-This source will decrease the impact of lens aberration and enable new modes in low energy electron microscopy, electron energy loss spectroscopy, and high-resolution vibrational spectroscopy.
+The self-focusing geometry of the tip leads to emission in an angle of 3.7$^\circ$, a reduced brightness of 3.8 $\times$ 10$^8$ A/(m$^2$ sr V), and a stability of hours at 4.1 nA beam current and 69 meV energy width.
+This source will decrease the impact of lens aberration and enable new modes in low-energy electron microscopy, electron energy loss spectroscopy, and high-resolution vibrational spectroscopy.

 With the rise of novel instruments in electron microscopy \cite{kruit_designs_2016,turner_interaction-free_2021}, spectroscopy \cite{kuster_correlating_2021,krivanek2014vibrational}, quantum electronics and electron wave function engineering \cite{madan_quantum_2020}, the demand for coherent beam sources becomes increasingly relevant in various fields of physics.
 Significant progress has been made in the generation of novel electron field emitters, that are e.g.~laser-triggered \cite{ehberger_highly_2015}, have a single atom apex \cite{kuo_noble_2006,pooch_coherent_2018} or consist of a LaB$_6$ nanowire \cite{zhang2022high}.
 The key performance goals are high brightness combined with a narrow field emission electron energy distribution, resulting in large longitudinal and transversal coherence.
 Such sources allow new techniques for electron phase modulation \cite{johnson_exact_2020,feist_high-purity_2020}, beam guiding \cite{hammer_microwave_2015}, interferometry \cite{schutz_biprism_2014,johnson_scanning_2021}, quantum decoherence measurement \cite{kerker_quantum_2020,beierle_experimental_2018}, novel microscopy diffraction modes \cite{latychevskaia_three-dimensional_2017}, quantum sensing \cite{pooch_compact_2017}, or even secure information transfer \cite{ropke_data_2021}.
 They lead to key applications in superconducting scanning tunneling microscopy \cite{huang_tunnelling_2020}, quantum electron microscopy \cite{kruit_designs_2016,turner_interaction-free_2021} or scanning Josephson spectroscopy \cite{kuster_correlating_2021}.
 According to the Fowler-Nordheim (FN) description \cite{forbes_improved_2013}, the energy distribution of a beam gets more narrow with lower field emitter temperature.
 But the effect is negligible below room temperature and usually reported energy widths of cold field emitter are $\sim$\SI{200}{meV} \cite{peter_w_hawkes_principles_2017}.